Cancer, the blood and circulation

 The next most common type of white blood cell is lymphocytes.

 Lymphocytes help to make antibodies to fight infection.
 There are B lymphocytes and T lymphocytes.

 Other types of white blood cells

 Other white blood cells are present in smaller numbers in the circulating blood.
-In a cubic millimeter of blood there are between

 Red blood cells give the blood its red colour.
 They contain a pigment called haemoglobin.